pranjalchakraborty/Silkroad_S1API/README.md

 * **XP Reward:**
     `xp = base_xp*random3 + (money_reward * xp_mult*random3)`
     * **Note:** XP rewards are currently unsupported by `s1api` and will not be granted in-game until API support is added.

+    * **Comment:** randomnumberN are random numbers taken from randomNumberRanges array.
+The first 2 numbers is min and max range of 1st random number.
+The second 2 numbers is the min and max range of the 2nd random number.
+Like that.

 Fields like `base_dollar`, `base_rep`, `base_xp`, and the various `_mult` values are configurable per NPC in their JSON definition.